LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 | friends-blacklist | Discord Ids that are blacklisted from being friends               |
 | start-row         | what row to start processing                                      |
 | end-row           | what row to stop processing                                       |

-## How it works
-The Program scans its directory and processes the first Excel file found (alternatively, a File-Path can be set using flags).
-Players with no faction are distributed as evenly as possible across all factions while keeping friends in the same faction and balancing roles.
-Friends are detected by Minecraft-Name or Discord-Id.
-Players with a preassigned faction are kept in that faction, and all their friends with no faction are forced into the same faction.
-The result is written to a copy of the original Excel file in the output directory.

-While processing, any potential problems are printed to the terminal and should be checked/fixed manually.
-At the end, an overview of the different groups and factions is printed.
-If the largest groups size is equal to the groupLimit (default: 32), consider increasing the group limit or enforcing mutual friendships only to ensure players are grouped with their friends properly.

 ## How to run the .jar
 Open a Terminal in the same Directory as the .jar File and enter: